callum-hart/ysu/notes.md

 })(RandomQuote);
 ```

-In this example the component is connected to the generator using the `sequence` higher-order component.
+The component is connected to the generator using the `sequence` higher-order component.
 When(ever) the generator yields an `update` the component (re)renders.

-Each key–value passed to `sequence` is mapped to a prop which contains a pair.
-Here the prop `randomQuote` holds the pair [quote, getQuote]. `quote` reflects the current status of the sequence, and any information associated with the status, whilst `getQuote` is a function that initiates the sequence.
+Each field passed to `sequence` is mapped to a prop which contains a pair.
+The prop `randomQuote` holds the pair: quote and getQuote. `quote` reflects the current status of the sequence along with any data associated with that status. `getQuote` is a function that initiates the sequence.

-The `randomQuote` sequence starts when the component mounts (`useEffect`) and when the user clicks the *Get another quote* button.
+The `randomQuote` sequence starts when the component mounts, or when the user clicks the *Get another quote* button.

-This is a fairly trivial example, however other examples with live demos are linked below.
+This is a fairly straightforward example, however other examples with live demos are linked below.

 ## Examples